 We will have a 80-minute first session.
 You will take the online Prepare/Enrich or SYMBIS assessment online.
 Rachel will have a 50-minute individual session with each partner.
 Then we will go over results in a 50-minute feedback session and begin work through the interactive workbook.
 Rachel does give homework to help supplement the skills you learn in session.
 Each follow-up session will be 50 minutes unless discussed otherwise.Will this apply for us to get a discount on our marriage license?

 Yes!
 The state of Georgia counts Prepare/Enrich and SYMBIS as a great way to have premarital counseling.
 The minimum for the state of Georgia is 6 hours of premarital counseling.How do we check if we get a discount in our county?

 Please visit this link to see more details and check for requirements for your county https://www.

 Can I follow you on social media?

-You can absolutely follow along on my business social media accounts!
+You can absolutely follow along on our business social media accounts!

-Please be aware that if you are a past or current client, I will not follow or friend you to honor ethical boundaries and privacy.
+Please be aware that if you are a past or current client, we will not follow or friend you to honor ethical boundaries and privacy.

-If you choose to follow me as a client, you risk breaching confidentiality by engaging with the accounts.
+If you choose to follow us as a client, you risk breaching confidentiality by engaging with the accounts.

 Communication via social media accounts does not establish any type of therapeutic client relationship.